 - Interaction with recreational drugs the affected person might have used

 People who do not drink alcohol often tend to get drunk more quickly and more severely than people who drink alcohol more regularly, though this is not always the case.
-Women and younger adults may become intoxicated more easily than men, due to the difference in body size and the ability to process alcohol.
+Women and younger adults may become intoxicated more easily than men, due to differences in body size and variations in each individual’s ability to process alcohol.

-Drinking on an empty stomach, drinking quickly, or drinking beverages that are stronger than one is used to all increase the risk of becoming intoxicated.
-Binge drinking is a major cause of alcohol intoxication, and is defined as:
+Drinking on an empty stomach, drinking quickly, or drinking beverages that are stronger than one is used to, all increase the risk of becoming intoxicated.
+Binge drinking is a major cause of alcohol intoxication and alcohol poisoning, and is defined as:

 - In men: drinking five or more units of alcohol in two hours